goodwid/route-scout/DOCUMENTATION.md

 # Route Lout - The rowdy router

 # Route Scout - Finds the paths for you!
-A framework that satisfies all your routing needs and makes your server-creating life much easier.
+A framework that handles the routing for you and makes your server-creating life much easier.
 Also makes you look younger and more attractive.
 Results may vary.

 ## Features